Home | Volume 49 | Article number 56

 Conclusion Up Down

-The study underscores the critical impact of inflation on the price of drugs in Nigeria, with significant disparities between the private and public sectors.
-The rapid price increases in private pharmacies, driven by profit motives and economic pressures, contrast with the more stable but stock-out-prone public pharmacies.
+The study underscores the critical impact of inflation on drug prices in Nigeria, with significant disparities between the private and public sectors.
+The rapid price increases in private pharmacies, driven by profit motives and economic pressures, contrast with the more stable but often stock-out-prone public pharmacies.
 The unique challenges in the pricing of anti-cancer medicines in the public sector further illustrate the complexities of healthcare provision in an inflationary environment.
 To ensure equitable access to essential medicines, especially for managing chronic conditions like hypertension, it is imperative to develop comprehensive social protection policies and enhance the efficiency and capacity of public pharmacies.
 This approach will help mitigate the adverse effects of economic volatility on healthcare accessibility and affordability in Nigeria.

 Competing interests Up Down